 Approximately 370 hectares of the Glendale District Plan study area is within the urban boundary.
-The remainder of the lands are outside of the urban boundary.
+The remainder of the lands are outside of the urban boundary and subject to either the Greenbelt Plan or the Niagara Escarpment Plan.

-The Glendale District Plan area is subject to the following policy plans:
+The Glendale District Plan area is subject to the following Provincial plans: